femboyfin/dbdideas/survivor_perks.md

 ## [Ace in the Hole](<https://deadbydaylight.wiki.gg/wiki/Ace_in_the_Hole>) 📉 🗑️

-- Changed first slot rarity to have a minimum of Rare rather than a Maximum of Visceral
+- Now guarantees a minimum rarity of **Rare** for the Add-on in the First Slot *(was a maximum of Visceral)*
   - Increases the consistency of the first Add-on slot, ensuring you get some sort of impactful Add-on.

 or

-- Increased second slot maximum rarity from Uncommon to Rare
+- Increased Second Slot maximum rarity to **Rare** *(was Uncommon)*
   - Provides a slight increase in the average strength of items retrieved.

 ## [Adrenaline](<https://deadbydaylight.wiki.gg/wiki/Adrenaline>) 😷 💪

+- Removed the Haste status effect
-- Removed Haste bonus and Exhausted status effect
+- Removed the Exhausted status effect
   - Lowers the strength level by removing its secondary effect.
 Also removes one of the stronger feast or famine aspects by making it impossible to use as an Unbreakable & Sprint Burst combo on its own.

 ## [Aftercare](<https://deadbydaylight.wiki.gg/wiki/Aftercare>) 📉 🗑️

-- Once you are hooked, stop revealing the auras of the **2** longest revealed Survivor(s) *(was stop revealing all revealed Survivor(s))*
+- Once you are hooked, stop revealing the auras of the **<!--1/1/-->2** longest revealed survivors *(was stop revealing all revealed survivors)*
   - Increases the consistency of the perk providing even more value in low-party-size situations.

 ## [Alert](<https://deadbydaylight.wiki.gg/wiki/Alert>) 🗑️

-- Trigger aura read on vault in addition to break and damage actions
+- Now activates whenever the killer performs a **Break, Damage, or Vault Action** *(was Break or Damage)*
   - Adding an additional activation condition should make it viable in more situations, making it more consistent throughout matches.

 or

 - Increased duration to **10 seconds** *(was 5 seconds)*
-  - Numbers buff that extends the practical benefit of the perk, as previously nearly half the duration is simply showing the Survivor the killer's kick animation.
+  - Numbers buff that extends the practical benefit of the perk, as previously nearly half the duration is simply showing the survivor the killer's kick animation.

 ## [Any Means Necessary](<https://deadbydaylight.wiki.gg/wiki/Any_Means_Necessary>) 📉 🗑️